-As the most traditionally diverse generation that’s grown up in the digital age, it’s no surprise that millennials tend to focus more on culture and connectedness, as opposed to acceptance and tolerance.
+As the most traditionally diverse generation – one that grew up in the digital age – it’s no surprise that millennials tend to focus more on culture and connectedness, as opposed to acceptance and tolerance.

-We observed that organisations gave much more weight to diversity than inclusion, and yet the research pointed to diversity + inclusion = improved business performance.
-Secondly we observed that academics and workplace experts struggled to articulate a clear definition of inclusion.
+We observed that organizations gave much more weight to diversity than inclusion, and yet the research pointed to diversity + inclusion = improved business performance.
+Secondly, we observed that academics and workplace experts struggled to articulate a clear definition of inclusion.

-Originally, inclusion just meant we wanted to be sure everyone in the workplace was treated equally – which was a great start.
+Originally, inclusion just meant companies wanted to be sure everyone in the workplace was treated equally – which was a great start.
 But research shows that to really feel included, a person needs to agree that their unique value is appreciated and that they belong in the group.

-The report further explains that people feel included when they have perceptions of fairness and respect, and as well as value and belonging.
+The report further explains that people feel included when they have perceptions of fairness and respect – as well as value and belonging.
 “Employees look to whether … they are part of formal and informal networks … this second level of inclusion is about having a voice and feeling connected.”

 Diversity + inclusion = improved business performance

-Research shows that organizations that are able to focus on both diversity and inclusion will experience the best business results.
+Research shows that organizations that focus on both diversity and inclusion will experience the best business results.

-If you want more people to feel included in your organization, a great way to start is through social recognition.
+If you want employees to feel more appreciated and included in your organization, a great place to start is through Social Recognition®.
 It’s an organic, authentic way to build a more human culture that gives people a voice and makes them feel connected to your organization’s mission.

 As opposed to traditional, top-down recognition, social recognition is public appreciation that happens across all levels of an organization.
 It adds transparency, which is an especially important characteristic for millennials when it comes to inclusion.
 A social recognition feed that’s open to everyone in your company also shows how people fit into formal and informal networks.